-All of the shares of common stock sold in our IPO are freely tradable without restrictions or further registration under the Securities Act of 1933, as amended, or the Securities Act, except for any shares held by our affiliates as defined in Rule 144 under the Securities Act or our current stockholders pursuant to lock-up agreements.
-Substantially all of the remaining 2,247,437 shares of common stock outstanding after our IPO based on 2,252,641 shares outstanding as of March 31, 2014, are restricted as a result of securities laws, lock-up agreements or other contractual restrictions that restrict transfers until October 29, 2014.
-RBC Capital Markets, LLC may, in its sole discretion, release all or some portion of the shares subject to lock-up agreements prior to expiration of the lock-up period.
+All of the shares of common stock sold in our IPO have been and continue to be freely tradable without restrictions or further registration under the Securities Act of 1933, as amended, or the Securities Act, except for any shares held by our affiliates as defined in Rule 144 under the Securities Act.
+Substantially all of the remaining shares outstanding after our IPO were restricted as a result of securities laws, lock-up agreements or other contractual restrictions that restricted transfers until October 29, 2014.
+Upon expiration of these restrictions effective October 29, 2014, these shares became freely tradable without restriction under the Securities Act, except for shares held by our affiliates as defined in Rule 144 under the Securities Act.
+Any sales of shares as a result of the expiration of the lock-up could have a material adverse effect on the trading price of our common stock.